wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 # Enabling Extensibility in the ACK frame {#extensibility}

-The QUIC transport protocol defines two different frame types for carrying delivery acknowledgements {{Section 19.3 of !RFC9000}}.
-The sending endpoint decides which type to use depending on whether it wants to report ECN counts.
+The QUIC transport protocol defines two different frame types for acknowledgements
+{{Section 19.3 of !RFC9000}}.
+The endpoint sending acknowledgements decides which type to use depending on whether it wants to report ECN counts.
-This approach works well with one set of optional fields.
-This document defines another set of optional fields to report receive timestamps.
-Using the current approach to optional fields in ACK frames would require adding 2 new frame types, for a total of 4, to support receive timestamps with and without ECN counts.
-The number of frames grows exponentially with the number of optional features the transport has to support.
-Instead, this document defines one new frame type
-(ACK_EXTENDED) that can carry multiple optional fields.
-This reduces the number of required new frames for this extention, and avoids potential exponential growth of the number of frame types for potential future extensions or extension updates.
+This approach works well with one set of optional fields, but grows exponentially with more sets of optional fields.

+This document defines a new set of optional fields to report receive timestamps.
+Using a new frame type for each variant of the ACK frame would require adding 2 new frame types, for a total of 4.
+Instead, this document defines one new frame type (ACK_EXTENDED), that can carry multiple optional sections, reducing the number of new frame types from 2 to 1, and avoids futre extensions causing an exponential growth in frame types.

 # ACK_EXTENDED Frame {#frame}